jtromo/HSF-OTGR/README.md

 HSF-OTGR
 ========

-On The Go Registration for the 2013 Google Scholars' Retreat Hackathon
+On The Go Registration for the 2013 Google Scholars' Retreat 24 Hr.
+Hackathon

 ## Screenshots